neuromorph/openbar/README.md

 - `alt+f2` then type `r` and `enter`

 ## Settings Notes
-Use the settings panel of the extension for customizations.
 If the panel/menu isn't looking right, you need to tweak some settings.
-There are a lot of knobs to allow for differnt setups/tastes.
+There are a lot of knobs to allow for different setups/tastes.
 It can also make it a bit overwhelming if you are not familiar with css styles but with some experimentation it will become a lot easier.
 Here are brief notes:
 - BG/FG color: Background or Foreground colors.
 Foreground is typically text and icons.
 - Alpha: Transparency for the color.
 0 is transparent while 1 is opaque.
 - Panel BG will affect the bar while Tri/Islands BG will affect the individual indicator buttons/combos (in Trilands/Islands mode).
 - Gradient goes from Start color to End color.
-If you want a single color fading, select same color for both with differnt Alphas. e.g. Setting end color alpha to 0 will form a gradient from Start color to transparent.
+If you want a single color fading, select same color for both with different Alphas. e.g. Setting end color alpha to 0 will form a gradient from Start color to transparent.
 - Highlight color: It is the background color upon hover or focus.
 You can choose to highlight with border instead.
 - Vertical padding: Controls size of highlights in Mainland/Floating.
 Also controls size of Islands/Trilands.
 Increase height if padding squeezes the text.
 - Panel Shadow: a downward shadow for the panel bar.
-Shadow Spread controls both shadow trasparency and spread together.
+Shadow Spread controls both shadow transparency and spread together.
 - Border:
-    - Width controls thickness (grows inwards for Islands).
+    = Width controls thickness (grows inwards for Islands).
 Adjust bar height accordingly, after setting border width.
-    - Radius will control the shape from rectangle at radius 0 to Pill at radius close to bar height.
+    = Radius will control the shape from rectangle at radius 0 to Pill at radius close to bar height.
-    - Neon glow: adds a neon-light like glow to the border.
+    = Neon glow: adds a neon-light like glow to the border.
 You need dark, relatively opaque background with bright/neon colored, relatively opaque border.
 Neon will override Panel shadow in Mainland and Floating mode.
 - Menus:
-    - FG/BG, border, highlight are similar to above but for menus.
+    = FG/BG, border, highlight are similar to above but for menus.
-    - Accent/active color is for menu items that are active e.g. Today's day in Calendar or WiFi in Quick Settings or even an active menu item with opened submenu.
+    = Selected/active color is for menu items that are active e.g. Today's day in Calendar or WiFi in Quick Settings or even an active menu item with opened submenu.
-    - Shadow applies to the panel menu.
+    = Shadow applies to the panel menu.
 Use white/bright color in dark theme and black/dark color in light theme for the effect to show and help with contrast.
 Using same color as menu border is also a good idea.
 Use the Alphas for both border and shadow to increase or reduce their effect.
-    - Once enabled, menu settings now also apply as soon as changed.
-You need to press 'Apply Menu Styles' button to enable the menu style.
-'Reset Menu Styles' button will remove all menu styles and revert to your default theme.

-Lastly, be a tiny bit gentler with the sliders in the settings as they modify the stylesheet behind the scene for every update.
+- Lastly, be a tiny bit gentler with the sliders in the settings as they modify the stylesheet behind the scene for every update.

 ## What's New (recent first)
+- Open Bar 2.0: New Auto-theming, Apply Styles to Dash/Dock, Shell and Gtk/Flatpak apps
 - Automatic FG color, Panel Box color, Light-gradient for menus and creative tweaks for border width and radius
 - Auto-theming options
 - Import, export theme settings to file.